 There was something spooky about it.
 Nothing natural, obviously.

 So she asked her daughter, who speaks English, to ask me if I knew what it was.
 I thought I did.
 With a little checking online, I established that she had witnessed a SpaceX satellite ‘train’.
 Every three weeks or so, a Falcon-9 rocket blasts off from Cape Canaveral Airforce Base in Florida with a payload of 60 satellites.
 Bua had witnessed a portion of the third deployment.
 In total there will be eventually be 12,000 satellites, rising in the future to 42,000, subject to Federal Communications Commission approval.

 They call it a ‘constellation’.
 The planet is to be encased in three ‘orbital shells’ at 340, 550 and 1,150 km above the earth’s surface.

 Starlink’s tens of thousands of satellites, using lasers and powerful phased-array transmitters to relay data, aims to bring saturation internet coverage to the entire inhabited surface of the planet.

-And then there’s Skynet.
+[NOTE] SKYNET.
 As well as the fictional neural network-based artificial general super-intelligence waging war on humans in the ‘Terminator’ film franchise, SKYNET is the name of an actual NSA surveillance system, which performs machine learning analysis on communications data to track suspected terrorists.